darthoctopus/diaconis-notes-1/diaconis.md

 has a non-trivial square root.

 \begin{theorem}
+\label{thm:decomposablequarternions}
-The uniform distribution on a finite group $G$ is decomposable if and only if $G$ is not Abelian or the product of the quarternions and a finite number of two-element groups. \label{thm:decomposablequarternions}
+The uniform distribution on a finite group $G$ is decomposable if and only if $G$ is not Abelian or the product of the quarternions and a finite number of two-element groups.
 \end{theorem}

 \proof It was argued above that Abelian groups do not admit a non-trivial square-root of the uniform distribution.
-In light of Theorem \ref{thm:sqrtifnilpotent}, the non-Abelian groups with the property that $R_\rho(G)$ has no nilpotents must be classified.
+In light of \autoref{thm:sqrtifnilpotent}, the non-Abelian groups with the property that $R_\rho(G)$ has no nilpotents must be classified.
 We will use a lemma of Sehgal (1975).
 Some notation is needed.
 Let $\mathbb Q$ denote the rational numbers, and let $\mathbb Q(G)$ , the rational group ring denote the set of formal linear